FarrandTom/mini-summit/existing_storage/README.md

-# Create a new WMLCE instance in an existing VPC
+# Create a new Watson Machine Learning Community Edition (WMLCE) environment in an existing VPC

 ## Introduction
 This workflow should be used to provision a new WMLCE instance inside of an existing VPC, and attach it to an existing block storage volume e.g. to continue working on a project.

-This repository is a companion to the one found [here](https://github.ibm.com/Thomas-Farrand/create_vpc_cluster)- which describes how to create a VPC cluster from scratch, and includes detailed documentation.

-This repository holds the containing code to provision a dedicated instance of PowerAI Vision (PAIV) Trial Edition in IBM Cloud utilizing IBM Cloud Schematics- infrastructure as code powered by Terraform.
-The dedicated instance of PAIV is deployed to an existing VPC environment, and attached to an existing partitioned and formatted block storage device.
-Once created, the PowerAI Vision's public IP address along with a username and password to log into the application will be displayed for easy access.
+This repository holds the containing code to provision a dedicated environment of WMLCE in IBM Cloud utilizing IBM Cloud Schematics- infrastructure as code powered by Terraform.
+The dedicated instance of WMLCE is deployed to an existing VPC environment, and attached to an existing partitioned and formatted block storage device.
+Once created, the environment's public IP address, along with an access token to log into Jupyterlab will be displayed for easy access.

-The PowerAI Vision licence provided will expire 90 days from creation.
-The end-to-end process takes approximately 15 minutes from initiation to logging into a dedicated instance.
-This time is likely to fall in the future as pre-loaded images of PowerAI Vision are made available.
+As the existing block storage device should have stored the anaconda installation, and the user generated data there is no software to install.
+Therefore, the end-to-end process should take approximately 5 minutes from initiation to logging into a dedicated instance.

 ## What do I get?
 The following resources are provisioned throughout the deployment:

 * Virtual Server Instance (VSI) within the VPC and a particular region and availability zone (AZ).
-PowerAI Vision is freshly installed onto each VSI provisioned- which act as your compute nodes.
 A VSI is equivalent to a VM, and the terms will be used interchangeably.
-* Floating IP (FIP) address on the public Internet
+* Floating IP (FIP) address on the public Internet.
+This can be checked through the VPC GUI, found [here]()

 VSIs can be stopped and destroyed with user data being persisted in the block storage volume.
 New instances of PAIV can then be added using either:
 * This repository